General Catalyst

 Seed Round in 2023

 C14 is a developer of a payment and web3 interface platform that facilitates the integration of cryptocurrency and fiat payments.
-The platform offers a seamless, ecommerce-like payment widget that can be embedded in websites and decentralized applications (dApps) across various blockchain ecosystems.
-It provides users with access to the non-fungible token (NFT) marketplace, multiple blockchains, web3 projects, and crypto wallets.
-C14 streamlines the know-your-customer (KYC) process, eliminating the need for a centralized crypto exchange, thereby allowing users to comfortably and securely transact with digital assets worldwide.
+The company offers a seamless payment widget that can be embedded in websites and decentralized applications (dApps) across various blockchain ecosystems.
+C14's platform enables access to the non-fungible token (NFT) marketplace, multiple blockchains, web3 projects, and crypto wallets through an efficient know-your-customer (KYC) process, eliminating the need for a centralized cryptocurrency exchange.
+This design allows users to comfortably and securely transact with digital assets on a global scale, enhancing the accessibility of cryptocurrency for a wider audience.

 Rapyd